It took me years to understand how to write a perfect blog post that ranks on Google and Bing. I was a slow learner.

-It took me years to understand how to write a perfect blog post that ranks on Google and Bing.
-I was a slow learner.

 a.
 Check your blog contact messages.
 Questions your readers ask you via your contact form are often gold medal ideas.

 b.
 Check your blog comment sections.
-It is one of my favourite and fastest ways to get an idea.
+It is one of my favorite and fastest ways to get an idea.
 Scan the comments people leave after they read your post.
 Look for questions they ask or the problems that they have.

 c.
 Scan your emails.
 I get a lot of clues from what people are asking me or trying to sell to me.
 Junk mail can even provide some ideas from time to time.